 BECS shares access to the LC-MS laboratory at SUERC.
 Liquid chromatography-atmospheric pressure chemical ionisation–mass spectrometry is used to analyse compounds that are not amenable to GC analysis.
-This includes novel tetraether compounds, produced by archaea and bacteria, which have huge potential for organic geochemical studies.
+This includes novel tetraether compounds, produced by archaea and bacteria, which have potential for organic geochemical studies.

 The BECS research group houses a wide range of high quality research facilities and equipment within the Gregory Building.
 These facilities are essential in the support of our research needs but can also be made available to external organisations.
 Any enquires regarding our facilities should be directed to the BECS technician and lab manager Mr Mohammad Ali Salik.

 Gas chromatography–mass spectrometry (GC-MS) is a hybrid analytical technique that couples the separation capabilities of GC with the detection properties of MS to provide a higher efficiency of sample analyses.
 While GC can separate volatile components in a sample, MS helps fragment the components and identify them based on their mass.